sdummett-at-42/push_swap/README.md

 ```sh
 make
 ```
-If you to install only push_swap:
+If you want to install only push_swap:
 ```sh
 make push_swap
 ```